tafax/angular-digest-auth/README.md

     authService.signin();
 };
 ````

-After this, the service performs a login again without doing any more.

 #Authorization
 You can use a functionality of authService to authorize the user to navigate in your app.